 So it was with dismay that we learned some years later that these evangelistic opportunities would end.
 The hospital was being returned to the Catholic Church.
 God used these circumstances, however, to prepare the way for Grace Missions to build its own hospital.

 Getting authorization from the Minister of Health appeared to be unlikely at best, then it turned nearly impossible due to opposition from local doctors.
 Nevertheless, the Minister’s approval was secured through a stunning series of events displaying the hand of God in our affairs.
 For those details, read Winning the Minister’s Approval.

 Once we had land, start up funds, and authorization to build, Grace Missions Mozambique was incorporated to assume oversight of the growing medical work thus freeing Grace Missions to devote its full attention to spiritual ministries expanding on other fronts.

 The desperate need for surgical care in Mozambique is displayed in photos of late stage pathology.
 Only the least shocking of our many medical photos are displayed to avoid offending visitors to this website, but even these milder photos reveal the suffering endured by Mozambicans cut off from surgical care as they await the completion of our new hospital.

-Please pray that the hospital may soon be finished on the inside and properly equipped and staffed so that Grace Missions may resume its testimony of Christ to Mozambicans far and near through deeds of love and mercy.
+Please pray that the hospital may soon be equipped and staffed so that Grace Missions may resume its testimony of Christ to Mozambicans far and near through deeds of love and mercy.
 For more information, please watch the five-minute video, Hospital Africa.